Period integrals associated to an affine Delsarte type hypersurface: Weighted projective space

 2) This Stokes matrix is given by the Gram matrix of the full exceptional collection $(\mF_i)_{i=1}^\gamma$ on $\mathP_\bB$ with respect to the Euler form;

 \end{thm}

 This generalises a conjecture proposed by Dubrovin \cite{Dub2} for Fano manifolds that has been proven first by D.Guzzetti \cite{Guz} for the case of the projective space (see \cite{Tan04} also).
 H.Iritani \cite[Remark 4.13]{Iritani_ISQCMSTO} mentions the correspondence between Lefschetz thimbles $\Gamma_i$ and exceptional collection of coherent sheaves $\mF_i$ for the case of a weighted projective space.
 This is a consequence of the assertion that there exist $\mG_1, \cdots, \mG_\gamma$ in the Grothendieck group $K(\mathP_\bB)$ such that $\chi(\mG_i, \mG_j ) = S_{ij}$ \cite[Theorem 4.11, Corollary 4.12]{Iritani_ISQCMSTO}.
 Thus the above Theorem \ref{Dubrovin} can be considered as a concrete realisation of Iritani's theorem.
+In \cite{Iritani_ISQCMSTO}, however, we find no precise description of $(\mG_i)_{i=1}^\gamma$ except the case $\mathP_{\bB} = \mathP^n.$

 In view of the formulation of Gamma conjectures \cite[Definition 4.6.1]{GammaConj} it would be desirable to give a newly adapted version of the above Theorem \ref{Dubrovin}.

+Our further quest in this direction shall be explained in an article in preparation where we consider the analytic continuation of the Mellin-Barnes integral representation of the quantum cohomology, i.e. solution to the differential equation with irregular singularities.
+This can be understood as a trial to develop the argument that the authors of \cite{GammaConj} followed till $(6.2.5)$ in \cite[6.2]{GammaConj}.
+Afterwards the authors abandoned this way as they reduced the quantum cohomology to the oscillating integral, i.e. the monodromy is expressed in terms of Lefschetz thimbles.